SemanticRecord/talaan/README.md

 ```

 The preceding example makes logging statements consistent and easier to parse
 but we still end up with a bunch of strings scattered over our code base.
+We also must remain disciplined across the codebase if we want logging statements which will be easily consumed by our log analysis tools.
 If we
 had an interface that we could call with strongly typed arguments then the
 logging statement and its parameters can be derived automatically.